vncg/react-admin/docs/CreateEdit.md

 );
 ```

-React-admin will combine all the input-level functions into a single function looking just like the previous one.
+vn-kooch-react-admin will combine all the input-level functions into a single function looking just like the previous one.

 Input validation functions receive the current field value, and the values of all fields of the current record.
 This allows for complex validation scenarios (e.g. validate that two passwords are the same).